The 20 Best Apraxia Doctors Near Me in Maryland, US

 English

-Dietrich Haubenberger is a Neurologist in Bethesda, Maryland.
+Dietrich Haubenberger is a Neurologist practicing medicine in Bethesda, Maryland.
 Dr. Haubenberger is rated as a Distinguished provider by MediFind in the treatment of Apraxia.
-His top areas of expertise are Essential Tremor, Chorea, Drug Induced Dyskinesia, Deep Brain Stimulation, and Thalamotomy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Chorea, Drug Induced Dyskinesia, Deep Brain Stimulation, and Thalamotomy.

 Learn about our expert tiers